DevExpress/quill/docs/modules/table.md

 #### insertRowBelow

-Adds a row below the current text cursor position.
+Adds a row below the cursor's position.

 **Methods**